Philip Dundas: Member of Parliament

-On returning to Britain Dundas stood as a member of Parliament for English constituency of Gatton and having won the seat after a contested by-election (during which he was elected with a single vote cast) entered Parliament on 24 January 1803.
+On returning to Britain Dundas stood as a member of Parliament for English constituency of Gatton and having won the seat after a contested by-election entered Parliament on 24 January 1803.
 He would remain in parliament for a little over two years, and although he remained a silent member, like other members of his family he voted in favour of measures that brought Addington administration to an end.
 In April 1805 he vacated his seat, leaving it at Pitt's disposal.

 Prince of Wales Island

 Very shortly after leaving Parliament, Dundas embarked on a voyage to the East Indies to take up the governorship of Prince of Wales Island.
 His uncle the Viscount Melville had long hoped to establish a naval arsenal.

 The newly appointed Lieutenant-Governor of Penang, arrived at the newly created Presidency of the British East India Company, between 18 and 24 September 1805, together with his Council and the subordinate officials, including his Deputy Secretary, Stamford Raffles, who would form his new government.

 The status of Penang (comprising Prince of Wales' Island and Province Wellesley) at this time, was such that it was on an equal footing with the three great Presidencies in India — Calcutta, Madras, and Bombay.
 Dundas was Governor of Prince of Wales Isle (Penang) from 1805 to 1807.

 He created a red-light district so that he could control disease without having to discourage business.
 On board HMS Belliqueux, in the Bay of Bengal, he died on 8 April 1807 just two years after he arrived, ill health from unsanitary conditions taking him, and was buried in Penang a few days later.